dylan-thinnes/youtube-archive/README.md

 # youtube-archive
 Archives and saves youtube videos from different sources while keeping track of previously downloaded videos.
-*Disclaimer:* I am not responsible for the misuse of this tool and/or blatant diregard of relevant copyright law and terms and conditions.
+*NOTE: You now need your own API KEY, either supplied through the command line or through key.txt* *Disclaimer:* I am not responsible for the misuse of this tool and/or blatant diregard of relevant copyright law and terms and conditions.
 Please ensure that you are within your rights and obligations whenever forming mirrors or copies of content on youtube.

 # What it Does